CN-UPB/DeepCoMP/README.md

 ## Setup

 Should work with Python 3.6+.
-Tested with Python 3.8.
+Tested with Python 3.7.
+Tensorflow 1 doesn't work on Python 3.8.

 ```
 pip install -r requirements